jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 ![Apply Filters](TestResources/ListPane21.gif)

-Importing an invalid files triggers a 'Failed to create new watchlist' error
+Importing an invalid watchlist file triggers a 'Failed to create new watchlist' error

 ![Apply Filters](TestResources/ListPane23.gif)

-Attempting to import a file with the same name as an existing watchlist triggers a 'Failed to create new watchlist' error
+Attempting to import a file with the same name as an existing watchlist triggers a 'Watchlist already exists' (name clash) error

 ![Apply Filters](TestResources/ListPane24.gif)

 - Test Export List

-Using the 'Export List' button, movie lists can only be exported in XML, JSON, CSV and TXT
+Using the 'Export List' button, watchlists can only be exported in XML, JSON, CSV and TXT

 ![Apply Filters](TestResources/ListPane15.gif)

-Exporting a watchlist in XML generates an XML file containing details of the movies in the that movie list
+Exporting a watchlist in XML generates an XML file containing details of the movies in the that watchlist

 ![Apply Filters](TestResources/ListPane16.gif)

-Exporting a watchlist in JSON generates an JSON file containing details of the movies in the that movie list
+Exporting a watchlist in JSON generates an JSON file containing details of the movies in the that watchlist

 ![Apply Filters](TestResources/ListPane17.gif)

-Exporting a watchlist in CSV generates an CSV file containing details of the movies in the that movie list
+Exporting a watchlist in CSV generates an CSV file containing details of the movies in the that watchlist

 ![Apply Filters](TestResources/ListPane18.gif)

-Exporting a watchlist in TXT generates an TXT file containing details of the movies in the that movie list
+Exporting a watchlist in TXT generates an TXT file containing details of the movies in the that watchlist

 ![Apply Filters](TestResources/ListPane19.gif)